zoom/zoomapps-sample-js/README.md

 ## Without Docker

-Building without Docker requires that you have an instance of MongoDB running natively, you've populated the .env with secrets, and you have adjusted the MongoDB credentials.
+Building without Docker requires that you have an instance of MongoDB running natively or remotely, you've populated the .env with secrets, and you have adjusted the MongoDB credentials.

 The first step, as usual, is to enter your **Client ID**, **Client Secret** and **Redirect URI** for your Zoom App in the [.env](.env) file.
 The following steps are unique to building without Docker: